 The Board of Directors for Healthy North Coast is supported by a structure of sub-committees in line with ‘best practice’ standards in governance.
 This committee structure provides organisational Members with further opportunities to engage with the direction and performance of the organisation.

-The Audit and Risk Management Committee of Healthy North Coast is established in accordance with the Constitution to ensure good corporate governance.
+The Audit and Risk Management Committee of Healthy North Coast is established in accordance with the Constitution and the Audit and Risk Management Committee Terms of Reference to ensure good corporate governance.